FOLLOW US

 Muskogee is a town in and the county seat of Muskogee County, Oklahoma, United States.
 DenisTangneyJr/ Getty Images

 With a cost of living that's 21.3% below the national average, Muskogee is arguably the cheapest small town to settle in.
 The town has a population of 37,337 and is 50 miles southeast of its better-known Sooner State counterpart, Tulsa.
-It's where you'll find the Oklahoma School for the Blind.
 In January 2023, excitement overtook Muskogee when a meteorite landed in the area.
+That's big news for a small town!

 Advertisement